joshuagryphon/plastid/docs/source/index.rst

 Introduction
 ------------

-:py:data:`yeti` is a `Python`_ library for genomic analysis -- in particular, :term:`high-throughput sequencing` data -- with an emphasis on simplicity for users.
+:data:`yeti` is a `Python`_ library for genomic analysis -- in particular, :term:`high-throughput sequencing` data -- with an emphasis on simplicity for users.
+It was written by Joshua Dunn in `Jonathan Weissman's lab <http://weissmanlab.ucsf.edu>`_ at `UCSF <http://ucsf.edu>`_,  initially for analysis of :term:`ribosome profiling` and :term:`RNA-seq` data.
+Versions of it have been used in several publications.

-Its intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
+:data:`yeti`'s intended audience includes computational and traditional biologists, software developers, and even those who are new to sequencing analysis.
 It is released under the :doc:`BSD 3-Clause license <license>`.